Coding for Urinary Tract Infections in ICD-10-CM

 - N34.3, Urethral syndrome, unspecified

-Notice that there is a “Use additional” code listed for all of the codes listed in the above categories:
+Notice there is a “Use additional” code listed for all of the codes listed in the above categories that states:

 Use additional code to identify infectious agent (B95-B97)